 The Badsoma members explained that they all come from different musical backgrounds which allows them to experiment with their sound.

-“It’s a mixture of everything, a lot of 70’s psyche and 60’s garage rock,” Diego Dueñas Hernandez, lead singer said.
+“It’s a mixture of everything, a lot of 70’s psyche and 60’s garage rock,” Hernandez said.

-The Auditory Cortex members expressed their admiration for all age events, like this festival, so that their younger fans and families can enjoy the show.
+The Auditory Cortex members expressed their admiration for all age events, so that their younger fans and families can enjoy the show.

 “Riverside is one of our favorite spots to perform at,” Hernandez said.